 What should I look for in a therapist?

 Finding a therapist can be a daunting task – there are so many different approaches and ways of working.

-Do research so you know what model and approach feels right for you, check they have recognized qualifications, are registered members of relevant bodies and ask them questions in your initial session – they will be able to discuss with you your queries, concerns and you’ll get a feel whether they are the right therapist for you.
+Do research so you know what model and approach feels right for you; check they have recognized qualifications, and are registered members of relevant bodies and ask them questions in your initial session – they will be able to discuss with you your queries, concerns and you’ll get a feel whether they are the right therapist for you.